-Guest blogging has been a hot topic in the news this year with, Google’s Matt Cutts calling out guest blogging as something that was not overly effective anymore.
-There was some backlash when he set the gauntlet down, from industry professionals and of course bloggers.
+Guest blogging has been a hot topic in the news this year (2014-15) with, Google’s Matt Cutts calling out guest blogging as something that was not overly effective anymore.
+There was some backlash when he laid the gauntlet down, from SEO industry professionals and of course guest bloggers.
 It was after that backlash that he decided to amend his comment and suggested, “There are still many good reasons to do guest posts.”
 This makes things as clear as mud right?
 First let’s look at exactly what Matt Cutts said,

 Okay, I’m calling it: if you’re using guest blogging as a way to gain links in 2014, you should probably stop.
 Why?
 Because over time it’s become a more and more spammy practice and if you’re doing a lot of guest blogging then you’re hanging out with really bad company.”